Contributor(s): Amber Smith, Talina Bath, Paula Beyer

-Does your organization track skills to show student progress?
+Does your school track skills to show student progress?
 Are you currently using another program to track skills but would rather be able to track them in your database to have everything in one place?
 Would you like to explore using skills to communicate student progress?
 Jackrabbit has a solution!

 First things first.
 You must create the Skill Categories in the Drop-down List Editor.
 These categories are different than your Class Category 1, 2, and 3.
 Not sure how to do this?
 Check out the Help article Customize Drop-down Lists for more information.